followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/accessKey.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The value of this option will be passed to the [`accesskey`](http://www.w3schools.com/tags/att_global_accesskey.asp) attribute of the HTML element that underlies the widget.
+The value of this option will be passed to the <a href="http://www.w3schools.com/tags/att_global_accesskey.asp" target="_blank">`accesskey`</a> attribute of the HTML element that underlies the widget.
 <!--/fullDescription-->